sa-es-ir/SysManager/README.md

 This is a project for the university when I was student.
 So it isn't follow clean code.

-It uses the windows ETW events.
+It uses the windows ETW events and in the kernel mode.